kamiljaved/OS-Lab/README.md

 ## About

-OS Labs in C. A lot of the labs below use the xv6 operating system.
+OS Labs in C. A lot of the labs below use the <a href="https://github.com/mit-pdos/xv6-public">xv6</a> operating system.

 ## Labs